-Need somebody bribed to forget they saw something, or to look one way when they should be looking the other?
+Need somebody bribed to forget they saw something or to look one way when they should be looking the other?
 Ray Donovan is your man.
-Unfortunately, Ray can make everybody’s problems vanish but his own, and his (relatively) stable existence is thrown for a loop by the news that his lowlife father Mickey (Jon Voight) is being released from prison and right back into his life.
+Unfortunately, Ray can make everybody’s problems vanish but his own.
+His (relatively) stable existence is thrown for a loop by the news that his lowlife father Mickey (Jon Voight) is being released from prison right back into his life.

-7) Penny Dreadful (2014–)
+7) Penny Dreadful (2014–2016)

-Like the comics, Penny Dreadful imagines a world where the heroes and villains of Victorian fantastical literature populate the same gaslit landscape: Dorian Gray, Mina Harker, Frankenstein and his Monster, Dr. Henry Jekyll, and Abraham Van Helsing, just to name a few.
-And with Harkers and Van Helsings in the mix, you know the immortal bloodsuckers are going to be lurking in the shadows…
+Like the comics, Penny Dreadful imagines a world where the heroes and villains of Victorian fantastical literature populate the same gaslit landscape.
+There’s Dorian Gray, Mina Harker, Frankenstein and his monster, Dr. Henry Jekyll, and Abraham Van Helsing, to name a few.
+Plus, with Harkers and Van Helsings in the mix, you know immortal bloodsuckers are going to be lurking in the shadows.

 John Logan (Skyfall, Hugo) created Penny Dreadful.
 The cast includes Eva Green, Timothy Dalton, Doctor Who’s Billie Piper, and Josh Hartnett.
 Honestly, this sort of stuff is my bread and butter, and Penny Dreadful is the main reason I’m springing for Hulu plus Showtime.

 It’s kind of amazing that Californication ran for seven seasons and 84 episodes.
 There is a long history of lowbrow comedies hanging around forever, and when you add in pay cable’s penchant for nudity and language, you get Californication.
 David Duchovny carried the show as Hank Moody, a writer sleeping his way through town.
 Californication was always more of a hit with fans than critics, proving the show understood what it was and delivered the goods to a welcoming audience. —E.S.